-MISCELLANEOUS...The financial data and other information contained herein have been obtained from the City's records, audited financial statements and other sources which are believed to be reliable.
+The financial data and other information contained herein have been obtained from the City's records, audited financial statements and other sources which are believed to be reliable.
 There is no guarantee that any of the assumptions or estimates contained herein will be realized.
 All of the summaries of the statutes, documents and ordinances contained in this Official Statement are made subject to all of the provisions of such statutes, documents and ordinances.
-These summaries do not purport to be complete statements of such provisions and reference is made to such documents for further information.
-Reference is made to original documents in all respects.
+These summaries do not purport to be complete statements of such provisions and reference is made to original sources in all respects.

-In the Bond Ordinance, the City Council authorized the Authorized Officer to approve, for and on behalf of the City, (i) the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and (ii) the Initial Purchasers' use of this Official Statement in connection with the public offering and the sale of the Bonds, all of which the Authorized Officer will approve in the Pricing Certificate.
+In the 2024A PIB Bond Ordinance and the 2024B PIB Bond Ordinance, the City Council authorized the Authorized Officer to approve, for and on behalf of the City, (i) the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and (ii) the Initial Purchasers' use of this Official Statement in connection with the public offering and the sale of the Bonds, all of which the Authorized Officer will approve in the respective 2024A Pricing Certificate and/or 2024B Pricing Certificate.